fastrack0770/ros2-educating/README.md

 7. `/model/wheeled_model_enhanced/tf` (`geometry_msgs/msg/PoseArray`) - for the robot positioning (**Note**: the robot is moving in the ENU basis, so the `tf` info can't be used to understand where the robot is directly)

 #### waypoint
 it's a stick with a sphere on it and with a square base.
 The sphere contains the GPS sensor.
-Created to simplify a debugging of the robot moving.
+Created to simplify debugging of robot's moving.

 Available topics:
 1. `/waypoint/navsat` (`sensor_msgs/msg/NavSatFix`) - to get the waypoint GPS data